sgomezdlocal/routings/README.md

 ## Brazil
-- Itau need's no be done manually
+- Itau has to be done manually

 ## Morocco
 - Need some additional info for Morocco, payment method "MI"